Skip to main content

 Louisiana

 Physicians in this state must complete a one-time board orientation course.
-Meeting CME requirements can also include controlled substance prescribing, diversion and addiction treatment Category 1 courses.
-See the Louisiana State Medical Board website for more information on these and other requirements.
+Prescribers must also complete 3 hours in controlled substance prescribing, diversion training, and addiction treatment.
+Visit the Louisiana State Board of Medical Examiners website for more information.

 Maine